University Honors Program (UHP)

 - Expanded Library Privileges: UHP Members can check out books for the entire academic year instead of two weeks.

-- Jischke Printers & Printing Credit: You have 24-hour access to the Jischke printers and additional printing credits.
+- Jischke Printers & Printing Credit: You have 24-hour access to the Jischke printers.

 - Honors Community Involvement and Leadership